SDU-eScience/Documentation/docs/source/index.rst

 * Configure resource
 * Secure collaboration

+iRODS deployment overview
+'''''''''''''''''''''''''

+Our iRODS deployment includes three key components

+* an iRODS Metadata Catalog(iCAT) database
+* a Catalog Provider
+* a Catalog Consumers

-Postgres database instance setup
+iCAT database instance setup
 ''''''''''''''''''''''''''''''''
-A database instance should be created and configured before installing iRODS.
-The following PSQL is used for setting up our database.
+iRODS neither creates nor manages a database instance itself, just the tables within the database.
+Therefore, the database instance should be created and configured before installing iRODS.
+PostgreSQL is the database that is used to implement the iCAT database.The following PSQL is used for setting up our database.

 .. code-block:: sql
    :linenos: